quibski/AWS-Keywords/README.md

 # AWS-Keywords
 Keywords of AWS &amp; Related Services you can use for various activities like studying, flashcards or games

+# Call for Help
+Please contribute and do a lot of Pull Request.
+Add you name to credits if you want

+# Credits
 Started by:
 YoungCTO.tech Rafi Quisumbing
 AWSUG.PH